Skip to Content

 Housing and Feeding

 The breed is hardy and can handle cold weather.
 If they are kept outside, it’s essential to keep an eye on the skin around their feathers.
-The area below the feathers is prone to develop skin irritation in all horses with this characteristic.
+The area below the feathers is prone to developing skin irritation in all horses with this characteristic.

 Ardennes are easy keepers, which typically means the animal can thrive on grass and hay.
 However, if you intend to work your Ardennes, you may need to supplement its diet.
-Always monitor their weight and adjust their feed when necessary if you have any concerns contact your veterinarian.
+Always monitor their weight and adjust their feed when necessary.
+If you have any concerns, contact your veterinarian.

 Ardennes horses were used by Julius Ceasar.